manders-12/rutta-dj/README.md

-Rating and Recommendation Archival Bot for Discord
+Music Rating and Recommendation Archival Bot for Discord